Vlad-Anica/Splitty-App/README.md

 ![Run the client](images/gradleIcon.png)
 ![Run the client](images/gradleClientRun.png)
 - A new window has now opened with the application running!
-- If you are using the standard server you can connect to it using localhost and the port 8080, have fun!
+- If you are using the standard server you can connect to it using localhost and the port 8080 (write 'localhost' for the IP address and '8080' for the port), have fun!
+- Do not worry if it takes a little bit longer to start - first time it is run, it takes a little to start.